 Net Gain on Investments - Our investments in publicly held companies are generally considered impaired when a decline in the fair value of an investment as measured by quoted market prices is less than its carrying value, and such a decline is not considered temporary.
-In the first quarter of fiscal 2004, we realized a net gain of \$0.1 million on the sale of previously impaired investments.
+In the sixmonth period of fiscal 2004, we realized a net gain of \$0.1 million, respectively, on the sale of previously impaired investments.

-Provision for Income Taxes - For the first quarter of fiscal 2005, we applied an annual tax rate of 18.0% to pretax income.
+Provision for Income Taxes - For the three and six-month period ended October 29, 2004, we applied an annual tax rate of 18.1% to pretax income.
 Our estimate is based on existing tax laws and our current projections of income (loss) and distributions of income (loss) among different entities and tax jurisdictions, and is subject to change, based primarily on varying levels of profitability.

-Provision for income taxes for fiscal 2004 included a nonrecurring income tax benefit of \$16.8 million or approximately \$0.05 per share associated with a favorable foreign tax ruling, which occurred during the second quarter of fiscal 2004.
+Provision for (Benefit from) income taxes for the second quarter of fiscal 2004 included a nonrecurring income tax benefit of \$16.8 million or approximately \$0.05 per share associated with a favorable foreign tax ruling.
 This favorable ruling from the Netherlands provides for retroactive benefits dating back to fiscal year 2001 as well as current and future tax rate benefits.
 This Dutch tax ruling, however, will expire at the end of calendar 2005.
 There are uncertainties associated with securing a new Dutch tax ruling.
 As such, we cannot assure you that we will be able to extend this ruling or secure any new favorable rulings, the absence of which may have an adverse impact on the results of our international operations.